 Rape does happen to boys and men, too.
-It happens within Two Spirit LGBTQ communities, also.
+It happens within LGBTQ2S+ communities, also.
 Anyone who is raped deserves the same support, kindness and protection.
-However, most victims of rape are female, so the word "woman" is used when talking about this crime.
+However, most victims of rape are female, so the word "woman" is used often when talking about this crime.